spinnaker/spinnaker.io/content/en/docs/releases/next-release-preview/index.md

 ```

 ### dynamicRollbackTimeout

-To make the dynamic timeout available, you need to enable the feature flag in Orca and Deck.
+By default this feature is enabled.
+To **disable** it, you need to enable the feature flag in Orca and Deck.

 **Orca**